-Ice no Mi is like ball shaped popsicles!
+Ice no Mi is like individual ball-shaped popsicles!
 Its standard flavors are grapes, oranges, kiwi and peach, and they also offer seasonal flavors like mango, pear, banana, lemon and more!

-If you put Ice no Mi into a cider, you can make an original summer dessert too!
+If you put Ice no Mi into a cider, you can make an original summer refreshing drink too!

 3. Gari Gari Kun